Policies and Practices

 and knowledge of technology to create applications, games and integrated solutions

 that can change the way we live, work, and play.
-In 2012, the competition asked
+One competition asked

 technologists to address the United Nation’s

-Josh, who spent some time in medical school before pursuing IT degrees, both thought
+mortality.
+Aaron and Josh, who spent some time in medical school before pursuing IT degrees,

-of the Mulago Hospital.
-Their collective experience with maternal health and maternity
+both thought of the Mulago Hospital.
+Their collective experience with maternal health and

 WinSenga is a handheld device that can scan a pregnant woman’s womb and report information